by Jay Hartenbach

-The hemp plant, itself, can be broken up into many parts that are useful – stalks, leaves, flowers and, yes — the seeds.
+The hemp plant can be broken up into all sorts of useful things.
+This includes stalks, leaves, flowers, and, yes — the seeds.
 The seeds are highly nutritious which is why they’re able to be found at a grocery that may sell health and nutrition items.
-If they’ve been shelled, they’re usually called “hemp hearts”.
+If they’ve been shelled, they’re usually called “hemp hearts.”

 Because hemp oil has a low flash point (it will begin to degrade and smoke at lower temps than other cooking oils), it is best used as a “finishing oil” and consumed closer to its raw status.

-Hemp seeds are loaded with fiber, nutrients, high-quality fats and proteins.
+Hemp seeds are loaded with fiber, nutrients, high-quality fats, and proteins.
 Whereas Chia and Flax — additional types of nutritious, edible seeds — average around 18% of their total calories coming from protein, hemp seeds have a fitness-loving amount of 25%.
-This is why it is a popular base ingredient in many available protein, post-workout powder-based supplements.
+This is why it is a popular base ingredient in many available protein powders or supplements.

-Externally, hemp seed oil can be used by itself as a skin oil – directly – or blended with other skin-friendly oils like Jojoba.
+Hemp seed oil can be used by itself as a skin oil or blended with other skin-friendly oils like Jojoba.

 With hemp-derived CBD oil products being made available to the masses, it is easy to understand how there may be some confusion as to which is what.
-In order to be able to distinguish the two, and to be sure of what one may be purchasing, a little due diligence will go a long way.
-If in a local grocer, the non-CBD hemp oils are most often found with the other recipe oils like Olive and Avocado.
+A little due diligence will go a long way when it comes to selecting the right product.
+In a local grocer, the non-CBD hemp oils are most often found with the other recipe oils like Olive and Avocado.

 When shopping online, however, being able to differentiate the two can often seem difficult, especially if the consumer is new to learning about hemp and CBD.
 It is vital to take the time to read the ingredient label and to research the manufacturer.

-Conversely, if the product is hemp seed oil, then COAs are not necessary.
+If the product is hemp seed oil, on the other hand, then COAs are not necessary.